collectd/collectd.github.io/documentation/manpages/collectd-perl.md

 - Value-List

-    A value-list is one structure which features an array of values and fields to identify the values, i. e. time and host, plugin name and plugin-instance as well as a type and type-instance.
+    A value-list is one structure which features an array of values and fields to identify the values, i.Â e. time and host, plugin name and plugin-instance as well as a type and type-instance.
 Since the "type" is not included in the value-list but is passed as an extra argument, the general layout looks like this: